tianyue58/tp/docs/UserGuide.md

 As the target audience of InternSHIP is university students, this User Guide is mainly targeted towards the same demographic.
 This guide is therefore aimed at users who:
 * Are familiar with navigating around a webpage using hyperlinks.
-* Are comfortable with downloading and installing software on their computer.
+* Are comfortable downloading and installing software on their computer.
-* Can type fast and are comfortable using a CLI. <br>
+* Are able to type fast and are comfortable using a CLI. <br>
 This User Guide **does not assume that the reader has a technical background**.
 Therefore, university students of all majors should be able to use this guide.
 The definitions for certain technical terms can be found in the [glossary](#glossary).

 ## How to use this User Guide